OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### Ad hoc alignment adjustments

 Automated alignment is preceded by scripted ad hoc 'adjustments' that address known issues that are beyond the capabilities of the automated process to fix.
+Following are some examples of adjustments.

-Adjustments include capitalization and spelling repairs, addition of synonyms (e.g. 'Heterokonta' as synonym for 'Stramenopiles'), name changes (e.g. 'Choanomonada' to 'Choanoflagellida'), and deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusing eukaryotes with genus Eucarya in Magnoliopsida).
+1. capitalization and spelling repairs (e.g. change 'sordariomyceta' to 'Sordariomyceta')
+1. addition of synonyms to facilitate later matching (e.g. 'Florideophyceae' as synonym for 'Florideophycidae')
+1. name changes (e.g. 'Choanomonada' to 'Choanoflagellida')
+1. deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusing eukaryotes with genus Eucarya in Magnoliopsida; or removing unaccepted genus Tipuloidea in Hemiptera to avoid confusion with the Diptera superfamily)
+1. merges to repair redundancies in the source (e.g. Pinidae, Coniferophyta, Coniferopsida)
+1. rename taxa to avoid confusing homonym (e.g. there are two Cyanobacterias in SILVA, one a parent of the other; the parent is renamed to its NCBI name 'Cyanobacteria/Melainabacteria group')
+1. alignments when name differs (Diatomea is Bacillariophyta)
+1. alignments as exceptions to automated rules (Eccrinales not in Fungi, Myzostomatida not in Annelida)

 For the reference taxonomy, there are 284 ad hoc adjustments in preparation for alignment. [check]